 Safety and Security Improvements

 In the last few years, LISD has invested millions of dollars in safety upgrades and enhancements included in the 2017 Bond Program.
 In all, $28 million was allocated for vestibules at all campuses, security camera upgrades, additional card reader access points, upgraded phone system, and exterior lighting enhancements.
-These projects are in progress across LISD.
+These projects have been completed across LISD.

 Specially-trained canines help in keeping the LISD campuses safe and drug free.
 These canines are trained to detect drugs, alcohol and gunpowder.
 Searches are conducted unannounced.
 Areas searched include lockers, parking lots, and personal property brought on campus.
 Special presentations with the canines are given to students as part of a drug-prevention program.